Positioning vs Marketing (Why Fixing Marketing Before Positioning Costs $15K–$30K and Produces Nothing)

 Component 3: Differentiation (Why You)

 Not “experienced” or “results-driven.”
-Specific proof of capability.
+You need specific proof of capability.

 Weak differentiation: